wuzz528/wuzz528.github.io/_posts/2017-07-25-Utility-to-debug-Java-connections-to-SSL-servers.markdown

 ----------

-***If can't connect to SSL connection, please use [portecle](http://portecle.sourceforge.net/ "portecle") to import the host's certificate into java keystore and test again.***
+***If can't connect to SSL server, please use [portecle](http://portecle.sourceforge.net/ "portecle") to import the host's certificate into java keystore and test again.***